-- To prevent multiple sheets from being fed at once, fan the paper before loading it. - If you load paper when only a few sheets of paper remain in the tray, multiple sheet feeding may occur.
-Remove any remaining paper, stack them with the new sheets of paper, and then fan the entire stack before loading it into the tray. - Straighten curled or warped paper before loading. - For details about the paper sizes and types that can be used, see page 144 "Recommended Paper Sizes and Types". - You might at times hear a rustling noise from paper moving through the machine.
+- After changing the paper size, be sure to specify the appropriate paper size in the [Tray Paper Settings] menu.
+If you do not, misfeeds might occur.
+For details, see "Tray Paper Settings", Operating Instructions. - To prevent multiple sheets from being fed at once, fan the paper before loading it. - If you load paper when only a few sheets of paper remain in the tray, multiple sheet feeding may occur.
+Remove any remaining paper, stack them with the new sheets of paper, and then fan the entire stack before loading it into the tray. - Straighten curled or warped paper before loading. - For details about available paper sizes and types for each paper tray, see p.31 "Supported Paper for Each Input Tray". - Depending on the environment where the printer is being used, you might at times hear a rustling noise from paper moving through the printer.
 This noise does not indicate a malfunction.